 Global Markets Incubator: a pioneering platform for FinTechs dedicated to financial markets

-Inventing the financial markets of tomorrow: this is the objective of the Global Markets Incubator programme led by Societe Generale Corporate & Investment Banking.
-This incubation platform hosts six FinTech startups from around the world for a period of six months.
-The aim is to convert the best innovations into viable solutions for financial market actors.
-It provides a unique opportunity for startups and Societe Generale experts to innovate collectively.
-Our partner Le Swave - Paris&Co welcomes the teams in its offices near to Societe Generale’s head office in La Défense, Paris.
+Launched in 2018, Global Markets Incubator, supported by Societe Generale Corporate & Investment Banking, is the incubation program dedicated to market activities.
+Each year it hosts, for six months, six fintechs from all over the world.
+On the agenda convert the best innovations into viable solutions for financial market operators.
+It has been unique opportunity for startups and Societe Generale experts to innovate together.
+The Group’s partner Le Swave - Paris&Co welcomes the teams in the immediate vicinity of Societe Generale’s headquarters in La Défense, France.

 Find out more about Societe Generale's Global Markets Incubator

 Societe Generale - Forge: the subsidiary creating blockchain solutions